d2s/Documentation/docs/HowtoUseRsyncOSX.md

 - **abort** single- and batch tasks
 - **rsync parameters**
   - the user can add parameters to rsync
+  - there are predefined parameters for saving old files in a backup directory
 - **enable** saving backups of changed or deleted files (in rsync parameters)
 - **delete** and **edit** configurations
 - store configurations in **profiles**
+	- as many profiles as wanted
 - **copy of single files or volumes** from remote storage
 - **scheduling of tasks**
 - **detailed logging**